Telefon:

 Produktmerkmale

-Anti-MID1 Antibody Picoband® (ABIN6719400).
+Anti-MID1 Antibody (ABIN6719400).
 Tested in ELISA, Flow Cytometry, IF, IHC, ICC, WB applications.
 This antibody reacts with Human, Mouse.
-The brand Picoband indicates this is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.
-Only our best-performing antibodies are designated as Picoband, ensuring unmatched performance.
+This is a premium antibody that guarantees superior quality, high affinity, and strong signals with minimal background in Western blot applications.

 Aufreinigung